hansenp/diachrscripts/docs/diachromatic_input_preparation.rst

 then with promoter capture Hi-C experiments for which all promoters have been selected for target enrichment, there is the possibility to create a design with the shortcut ``All protein coding genes`` before exporting the digest file from GOPHER.
-However, this is inaccurate because the selection of digests depends on the software used and the parameter settings.
+However, this is inaccurate because the selection of digests for enrichment depends on the software used and the parameter settings.
 For cases in which the coordinates of enriched digests are known, we provide a script that can be used to create an appropriate digest file.